leoliu0/fzfpdf/README.md

 - parallel
 - bash/zsh or other posix compliant shells

-copy fzfpdf.sh to your PATH
+1. copy fzfpdf.sh to your PATH
+1. make it executable: chmod +x fzfpdf.sh

-add the following lines in your bashrc / zshrc
+1. add the following lines in your bashrc / zshrc

 ```
 fp() {